A class that provides the functionality of Kernel#set_trace_func

 end

-callback is running, other registered callbacks are not called to avoid confusion by reentrance.
-This method allows the reentrance in a given block.
-This method should be used carefully, otherwise the callback can be easily called infinitely.
+callback is running, other registered callbacks are not called to avoid confusion from reentrance.
+This method allows reentrance within a given block.
+Use this method carefully to avoid infinite callback invocation.

-If this method is called when the reentrance is already allowed, it raises a RuntimeError
+If called when reentrance is already allowed, it raises a RuntimeError

 .